CPD officer involved in Englewood shooting, Chicago police say

 Police involved shooting in the 7100 block of South Green.
 PIO in route.
 Media staging area to follow. #ChicagoPolice— Chicago Police Communications & News Affairs (@CPD_Media) June 12, 2020

 An officer was also struck by a vehicle, Ahern said.
-The officer sustained minor injuries.
+The officer sustained non-life threatening injuries.

 No other details about the incident are known at this time.